 Alexander Karelin 2000 Olympic Wrestling Intro

 A recent social media post by Joe Rogan has stoked interest in an athlete from yesteryear.
 Russian super heavyweight wrestler Alexander Karelin who with an unbelievable record of 887 wins with only two losses.
 Was recognised as one of the most feared professional athlete’s in history.

-This bit of footage is the intro for Karelin’s 2000 sydney olympic games appearance.
-The most successful Greco-Roman wrestler of the modern era, having won twelve European Championships, nine World Championships, and three Olympic gold medals during his reign.
-His dominance in the sort is unparalleled having won every match he entered for thirteen years, going ten years without ever giving up a single point.
+This bit of footage is the intro for Karelin’s 2000 Sydney Olympic games appearance.
+The most successful Greco-Roman wrestler of the modern era.
+Having won twelve European Championships, nine World Championships, and three Olympic gold medals during his reign.
+His dominance in the sort is unparalleled having won every match he entered for thirteen years.
+Going ten years without ever giving up a single point.

-Alexander Karelin grew up in the depths of Siberia, having all the hall marks of a the real life superhero.
+Alexander Karelin grew up in the depths of Siberia, having all the hallmarks of a real-life superhero.
 He is also friends with UFC Greco Roman legend Randy Couture.
 And the great Fedor Emelianenko looks up to him as a sporting great.
-Fedor himself is quoted as saying that if Alexander had become and mma fighter, he would have dominated in the sport.
+Fedor himself is quoted as saying that if Alexander had become an mma fighter, he would have dominated in the sport.